dimankub/Eye_Break_Reminder/readme.md

 ```

 ## 🛠️ Configuration
-To customize, create or edit the config.ini in the same folder:
+Edit the config.ini file in the same folder as the script (created on first run):

 ```
 [Settings]
 interval_minutes = 20
+message_mode = random # single | random
 message = Take a short eye break!
 Look away for a bit.
 ```